zamirthind-cs/Contentstack-CSV-Importer/README.md

 ## 5. Upload CSV File
 ![CSV Upload](/public/CSV-Upload.png)
 Upload the CSV file that contains the data you want to import into Contentstack.
+You can use the  `public/sample-data/sample-data.csv`  to test.

 ### 📌 Best Practices for CSV Formatting